By Firedeep and Robert Cain for China Film Biz

 Today marks the one-year anniversary of the launch of China Film Biz, and this is the 100th China Film Biz post I’ve published.

-In honor of these events, I’m publishing today the first-ever China Film Biz post from a contributor from mainland China.
-My friend who publishes under the pseudonym Firedeep has kindly given me permission to post an article he wrote about China’s film distribution ecosystem, which I think you’ll find useful.
+In honor of these events, I’m publishing a comprehensive set of articles about China’s film distribution ecosystem, which I think you’ll find useful.
 I’ll publish the article in two parts, with today’s post offering a glossary of concepts and definitions and an overview of the industry’s major players; a subsequent article will discuss such topics as release dating, releasing, marketing and advertising, box office reporting and revenue sharing.

 SARFT and the Film Bureau